Border Crossings

 RETURNS

-Should you be dissatisfied with an item for another reason, you may return it within 14 days for a full refund minus the original shipping charges.
-You are responsible for return shipping costs.
-Unfortunately, we cannot be held responsible for any packages that are lost in transit in return to us.
+If you are dissatisfied with an item for any other reason, you may return it within 14 days of purchase for a full refund, minus the original shipping charges.
+Please note that you will be responsible for return shipping costs.
+Unfortunately, we cannot be held responsible for any packages that are lost or damaged in transit.
+To qualify for a full or partial refund (minus shipping charges), the item must be unused, unopened, and in its original, re-sellable condition, with all packaging materials included.
+Additionally, the original sales receipt must be provided with your return.

 Please note that deodorant, soap, beauty products, jewellery, masks, and sale items are final sale.